 The Hyde is one of the Northeast's exceptional small art museums with distinguished collections of European and American art.
 The Hyde offers a packed schedule of events that help visitors to experience art in new ways.

-Editor's Note: As of August 1, 2020, the Hyde Collection is open Friday through Sunday by appointment only.
+Editor's Note: The Hyde Collection is temporarily closed until December 11, 2020 for HVAC replacement.
+After the temporary closure, the Hyde Collection will be open Friday through Sunday by appointment only.
 Schedule your visit online before arriving at the museum.